udaymitra/Behavioral-Cloning/README.md

 ![alt tag](report_resources/sample_images_cropped_corrected_angle.png)

 ## Model Architecture
 I implemented both NVIDIA model and comma.ai model.
 After data augmentation, NVIDIA model performed better.
-NVIDIA model was able to a real world self driving car without human intervention.
+NVIDIA model was able to drive a real world self driving car without human intervention.

 The model consists of an input in the form of a 66x200 sized image which is fed into a CNN of 24 filters followed by a CNN of 36 filters followed by a CNN of 48 filters followed by 2 CNNs of 64 filters.
 I use strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel and a non-strided convolution with a 3×3 kernel size in the last two convolutional layers.
 I used ELU for activation functions, because ELUs have smoother derivatives at zero, and hence are expected to be slightly better and converge faster for predicted continuous values.
 I am using 'valid' padding to prevent introduction of unwanted edges in our resized data.

 After flattening the output of last convolution layer, there are 4 fully connected layers.
 The output of the last layer doesnt have any activation function, and is the steering angle prediction.

-NVIDIA frame work doesnt use dropouts, and so I am not using dropout layers in my model too.
+NVIDIA frame work doesn't use dropouts, and so I am not using dropout layers in my model too.
 I noticed that adding dropouts severely degrades performance on both the tracks.
+This is because of the low volume of training data available.
 To avoid overfitting, I am augmenting data with noise heavily.
 This is described in detail in below.

 I am using Adam optimizer, so that we don't have to specify learning rate.
 Adam optimizer served me well in my previous projects.

 Here is the architecture diagram:

 ![alt tag](report_resources/nvidia_arch_diagram.png)

 ## Data Augmentation